NicolaMGH/ChattyApp/README.md

-React Boilerplate
+ChattyApp
 =====================

-A minimal and light dev environment for ReactJS.
+A real time multi-client chatting app using React.js and Websockets.

 ### Usage